-In the world’s largest ever marketing leadership study, we found CMOs who lead marketing outperform those who just do it.
+In the world’s largest ever marketing leadership study, we found executives who lead marketing outperform those who just do it.

 BY THOMAS BARTA

-Take this free test and get a quick read on your marketing leadership strengths.
+This 2-minute test helps you get a quick read on your marketing leadership strengths.
+What are your spikes?
+Free.
+Anonymous.
+Fun!

 Marketers are more emotional than many of their colleagues, which makes earning respect difficult, but they can gain influence by speaking the language of logic.